satellitecomponent/Neurite/README.md

 ![notepanel](https://github.com/satellitecomponent/Neurite/assets/129367899/5504ea4e-7e73-4d9d-80d3-af411c615aea)

 - **Bi-Directional Sync**: Edit a Mind Map node's content and see it instantaneously update in the Zettelkasten.
 Conversely, any text changes in the Zettelkasten are reflected by the Mind Map.
+- **Zettelkasten and Mind Mapping**: Traditional note-taking confines you to static files, while conventional mind mapping lets you visualize connections but often lacks in-depth content.
+Neurite treats nodes as dynamic objects that can be interacted with from any approach.
+Nodes don't just represent text in the Mind Map, they can run code, interact with APIs, intercommunicate, and anything else within the realm of imagination.
+Zettelkasten is a method of taking short, atomic notes (or "zettels") that link to each other to create an interconnected system.
+The Zettelkasten system does not preference any top down or bottom up approach.
+In Neurite, you don't have to comprise between all of these different methods.
-- **Dynamic Fractal Backdrop**: The Mandelbrot fractal is not just an aesthetic element - fractals set the stage for an interactive open-world landscape of multi-media composition.
+- **Dynamic Fractal Backdrop**: The Mandelbrot fractal is not just an aesthetic element - fractals set the stage for your personalized and interactive open-world landscape of multi-media composition.
 - **Zoom-to-Node**: Navigate through your notes from within the Zettelkasten, and zoom directly to their corresponding nodes within the Mandelbrot set.
 Conversely, clicking the fullscreen of a text node navigates to the corresponding note in the Zettelkasten.

 Build your Zettelkasten through UI interactions in the Mind Map, and reciprocally shape the Mind Map through text-based note-taking in the Zettelkasten.
 This navigational fluidity offers unprecedented control over both the granular and macroscopic perspectives of your information.